Baker Hughes logo

 Before State

-• High carbon emissions in operations
+• High emissions and operational risk

 After State